It is an antibiotic that fights bacteria in the body. It is used to treat certain infections such as bowel, vaginal, or sexually transmitted diseases.

-Do not drink alcohol while using this medication, and at least wait 3 days after you finish your alcohol treatment.
+Do not drink alcohol while using this medication, and at least wait three days after you finish your alcohol treatment.

 A drug similar to Tinidazole has caused cancer in laboratory animals.
-It is not known if Tinidazole would have the same effect in animals or in humans.
-Talk to your doctor about your individual risk.
+It is unknown if Tinidazole would have the same effect on animals or humans.
+Talk to your doctor about your risk.